title

 WHEREAS, paid family and medical leave are also expected to reduce the reliance on already struggling safety net and other programs, through:

-• Increased earnings help lift families and children out of poverty and increase food security, housing stability, and the ability to furnish other basic needs;
+• Increased earnings help lift families and children out of poverty and increase food security,

 • Reduced need for infant childcare, which is typically the most expensive and scarce childcare available;